 Stem cell transplants

 A stem cell transplant involves receiving higher dosages of chemotherapy and possibly radiation therapy to treat the cancer.
-Afterward, a person receives the transplant to restore bone marrow.
+Afterward, a person receives a transplant to restore bone marrow.
 Doctors do not yet know how beneficial stem cell transplants are for this type of cancer.

 Less common treatments